Significant Mosques in El Moez Street, Egypt

 Khan El Khalili Bazaar near one of the mosques in El-Moez Street

-After an archaeological excavation, experts found that there is a cemetery that sits below the mosque.
-It belongs to the Fatimid Dynasty where the caliphs of the era were buried.
+After an archaeological excavation, experts found a cemetery below the mosque.
+It belonged to the Fatimid Dynasty, where the caliphs of the era were buried.
 For some reason, some Muslims believe that the cemetery is not the only thing that exists under the mosque.
-They believe that Al Hussien’s head lies there as well.
-There was never any clear evidence for this claim, but they still frequently mention it.
+They think that Al Hussien’s head lies there as well.
+There was no clear evidence for this claim, but they frequently mention it.

-One of the mosques in El Moez Street is Al Ashraf Mosque.
+One of the mosques on El Moez Street is the Al-Ashraf Mosque.
 Al-Ashraf Barsbay was the name of the guy behind that mosque.
-Just like all the other structures around, it used to serve as both a mosque and a school.
-This mosque sits exactly at the intersection point between Jawhar Al-Qaed Street with El Moez Street.
+Like all the other structures, it used to serve as a mosque and a school.
+This mosque sits precisely at the intersection point between Jawhar Al-Qaed Street and El Moez Street.

 Sultan Al-Ashraf Barsbay belonged to the Mamluk Dynasty.
-He constructed this structure in 826 AH along with other three mosques.
-It is actually quite captivating as its design consists mainly of marble and windows made of stained glass.
-Within the mosque, there is another rectangular-shaped complex that has an orthogonal layout.
+He constructed this structure in 826 AH, along with three other mosques.
+It is pretty captivating as its design consists mainly of marble and windows made of stained glass.
+Within the mosque, another rectangular-shaped complex has an orthogonal layout.

 Al Aqmar Mosque

-Among the popular mosques in El Moez Street is Al Aqmar Mosque.
+Among the famous mosques on El Moez Street is the Al Aqmar Mosque.
 People usually refer to it as the Grey Mosque.
 We aren’t sure why exactly they call it that, but maybe the hue of the building is a bit greyish.
-On the other hand, Al Aqmar is an Arabic word that means the Moonlit.
+On the other hand, Al Aqmar is an Arabic word that means Moonlit.
 The story behind the name is quite mysterious as well.

 This mosque is nearly as old as the street itself.
 It has been around since the Fatimid Dynasty.
-The construction took place during the era of the Caliphate of Imam Al Amir Bi Ahkami.
+The construction occurred during the Caliphate of Imam Al Amir Bi Ahkami era.
 However, the builder of the structure was Al Ma’moun Al Batahi.

-Truthfully, this mosque is quite unique in terms of decorations and design.
-It might as well be the only mosque in Cairo to ever introduce the geometric patterns to design.
-This makes the façade quite noticeable; you can help but appreciate the sight.
+Truthfully, this mosque is unique in terms of decorations and design.
+It might as well be the only mosque in Cairo to introduce geometric patterns to design.
+This makes the façade quite noticeable; you cannot help but appreciate the sight.
 The decoration is filled with geometric carvings as well as inscriptions.
 Such design was never introduced in Egypt before, so it helped in making the building momentous.

 Mosque-Sabil of Sulayman Agha al-Silahdar

 One of the significant mosques in El Moez Street is Mosque-Sabil of Sulayman Agha al-Silahdar.
 This building dates back to the era of Muhammed Ali Pasha in Islamic Cairo.
-You can find it situated at the starting alley of Burjouan in El Moez Street.
+It is situated at the starting alley of Burjouan on El Moez Street.
 The opposite side of the mosque overlooks Al-Nahasin Street.
 It also lies in the Islamic District of Old Cairo and extends to Bab Al-Shaareya Square.
 People also refer to it as Mosque Sabil-Kuttab of Sulayman.

-The building is actually adjacent to the other two structures, Sabil and Kuttab, which are important to Islam.
-Sabil is actually an Arabic word with a Turkish derivative, sebil.
+The building is adjacent to the other two structures, Sabil and Kuttab, which are essential to Islam.
+Sabil is an Arabic word with a Turkish derivative, sebil.
 It refers to a small kiosk where the passers can freely dispense water when thirsty.
 Most of these structures date back to the Ottoman Empire.
-However, it sometimes refers to small fountains that its purpose is to drink water from.
+However, it sometimes refers to small fountains whose purpose is to drink water.
 This one may be attached to a mosque, but Sabils are found in many areas, including city squares and crossroads.

 On the other hand, Kuttab is an Arabic word that means school.
-This word usually refers to the practice of teaching young children reading, writing, and Islamic studies.
-In some rare cases, children learned other subjects besides those three main elements.
-The learning process usually included a Sheikh whom children gathered around on the ground to learn.
+This word usually refers to teaching young children reading, writing, and Islamic studies.
+In some rare cases, children learn other subjects besides those three main elements.
+The learning process usually included a Sheikh, with whom children gathered around on the ground to learn.
 However, this is an old method of education in Egypt and Islamic communities.
 It is no longer carried out.

 Mosque-Madrassa of Sultan Barquq

 The building has a dome that makes it stand out among the other structures in the area.
-It dates back to the Circassian Dynasty of Mamluk; it is also the first architectural facility built at that time.
+It dates back to the Circassian Dynasty of Mamluk; it is also the first architectural facility built then.

 Amir Jamal al-Din al-Ustadar Mosque

-There is apparently an endless collection of mosques in El Moez Street; all equally interesting.
-Amir Jamal al-Din al-Ustadar Mosque is a historic building that dates back to 1407.
-Obviously, Amir Jamal al-Din was the builder of that mosque; he dedicated it to himself.
+There is an endless collection of mosques in El Moez Street, all equally interesting.
+Amir Jamal al-Din al-Ustadar Mosque is a historic building from 1407.
+Amir Jamal al-Din was the mosque builder; he dedicated it to himself.

 Amir Jamal al-Din happened to be one of those who served under the Burji Mamluk Sultan Al Nassir.
-However, he faced execution by Sultan Al- Nassir with no mourning to his career.
-During that time, the Sultan wanted to take this mosque down to get rid of all what was left of Amir Jamal.
-However, the Judge halted his attempts, refusing to even erase Amir’s name.
+However, he faced execution by Sultan Al-Nassir with no mourning to his career.
+During that time, the Sultan wanted to take this mosque down to get rid of all that was left of Amir Jamal.
+However, the Judge halted his attempts, refusing to erase Amir’s name.

 Al Hakim Bi Amr Allah Mosque

 You thought the mosques were over around the street?
-Well, there is actually one more prominent mosque that sits in El Moez Street.
-Among the significant mosques in El Moez Street is Al Hakim Bi Amr Allah Mosque.
-It is quite noticeable for possessing two minarets; each on one side of the building’s façade.
+Well, one more prominent mosque sits on El Moez Street.
+Al Hakim Bi Amr Allah Mosque is among the significant mosques in El Moez Street.
+It is pretty noticeable that it has two minarets, each on one side of the building’s façade.
 Regardless of the name, Saladin was the first to use this building before it became a mosque.
-He used it as a prison for the crusaders.
+He used it as a prison for the Crusaders.

 Mosques in El Moez Street - A Minaret of Al Hakim Mosque